 \item[$(K)$] There exists a smooth projective variety $Z$ and birational morphisms

 such that $f^*K_X\sim g^*K_Y$, where $\sim$ denotes linear equivalence of divisors in $Z$. \end{itemize} \end{conjecture}

 In particular, $X$ and $Y$ are called \emph{$D$-equivalent} if they satisfy $(D)$ and \emph{$K$-equivalent} if they satisfy $(K)$.
-This Conjecture has been proved by Bridgeland when $\dim X=3=\dim Y$ \cite{Bridgeland}.
+This conjecture has been proven by Bridgeland when $\dim X=3=\dim Y$. \cite{Bridgeland}.
 In \cite{Kawamata}, Kawamata discusses some evidences for this conjecture.